Iowa State vs. Pittsburgh Predictions & Picks - NCAA Tournament First Round

 Iowa State Performance Insights

-- The Cyclones' +182 scoring differential (outscoring opponents by 5.6 points per game) is a result of scoring 68.4 points per game (267th in college basketball) while allowing 62.8 per contest (22nd in college basketball).

-- Iowa State records 30.7 rebounds per game (245th in college basketball) while conceding 27.6 per contest to its opponents.
-It outrebounds opponents by 3.1 boards per game.

-- Iowa State connects on 6.5 three-pointers per game (279th in college basketball) at a 33.9% rate (192nd in college basketball), compared to the 7.7 per contest its opponents make while shooting 33.8% from beyond the arc.
+- Iowa State connects on 6.5 three-pointers per game (279th in college basketball) at a 33.9% rate (193rd in college basketball), compared to the 7.7 per contest its opponents make while shooting 33.8% from deep.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.